 The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a teaching-learning relationship that includes one-on-one mentorship and hands-on experience.
 Our highest priority is to support apprentices to learn from master artists within their own cultural traditions.
 Funds can be used to help cover artist fees, offset costs of raw materials, and support any travel essential to the exchange.

 Artists are first nominated by peers within their community, cultural institutions, apprentices, or by self-nomination.
 SFA then invite nominees to apply based on their mastery of artform, their ability to describe how that form has been recognized by their cultural community, and their ability to share traditional knowledge.
-Applicants include a wide variety of traditional artists, including but not limited to:
+Applicants include a wide variety of artists, including those working in traditions including, but not limited to:

-- Occupational folklife practitioners: adobe brick makers, leather workers, ironworkers
+- Occupational folklife: adobe makers, leather workers, ironworkers, foodways workers

 The 2019 awardees are: